 Since the new SOC amount is higher, the customer must be notified of the change 10 days before it is effective.
-The effective date of the new SOC will be April 1, 2021.
+The effective date of the new SOC will be April 1, 2025.

-2) Move from licensed and registered nursing facility to licensed and registered assisted living home
+2) Move from licensed and registered skilled nursing facility (SNF) to licensed and registered assisted living home

-An active ALTCS customer lives in a skilled nursing facility in February 2021.
+An active ALTCS customer lives in a skilled nursing facility in February 2025.
 The nursing facility is licensed and registered with AHCCCS.
 The customer is not married and has no other health insurance.
 The share of cost calculation is as follows:

-Total countable income \$1823.00 Personal Needs Allowance -\$145.05
+Total countable income \$1823.00

+Personal Needs -\$145.05

+Allowance